Takanori Gomi: Rizin Fighting Federation

-Boxing & Kickboxing
+Boxing and kickboxing

 Gomi had his first Kickboxing match in an exhibition fight against Masato at KYOKUGEN 2016 on December 31, 2016.
 The fight went the distance so no winner was decided under official Kickboxing exhibition rules.

 Gomi fought Kouzi at Rizin 26.
 Gomi's weight limit was 75 kg and Koji's 65 kg.
 The rules of the bout forbid grappling and kicking, while both fighters wore 12oz gloves.
 Gomi won the bout via majority decision.

 Gomi faced Tenshin Nasukawa in a two-round exhibition boxing match at Rizin 33 - Saitama on December 31, 2021.
 The bout ended in a no decision due to time expiring with no stoppage.

 Fighting style

 Unusual for a Japanese mixed martial artist of his style and class, Gomi was a strong sprawl and brawl fighter.
-He combined a sterling takedown defense with a powerful, aggressive boxing, which gained him the nickname of "Fireball Kid" for his punching power and spectacular knockouts.
+He combined a sterling takedown defense with powerful, aggressive boxing, which gained him the nickname of "Fireball Kid" for his punching power and spectacular knockouts.
 Gomi would harmoniously use both orthodox and southpaw stances, combining the left straight with a feared overhand right, also using the clinch to set up strikes.
 He also was skilled on the ground, preferring to use ground and pound over submission attempts.